DevExCodeHub/predict-chronic-kidney-disease/README.md

 On left side panel (Nodes Palette) you can see different types of nodes available for you to use while working on your data.
 There are six types of node categories:

-    Record Operations: As the name suggests, you can use them to perform operations such as selecting, appending, sorting on the record (row) level.
+1. Record Operations: As the name suggests, you can use them to perform operations such as selecting, appending, sorting on the record (row) level.
-    Field Operations: These nodes are helpful in the data preparation phase.
+2.Field Operations: These nodes are helpful in the data preparation phase.
 You can filter data, rename features, and choose the type of your attributes.
-    Graphs: Nodes in this section will help you with basic data exploration and understanding distribution or relationship between features.
+3. Graphs: Nodes in this section will help you with basic data exploration and understanding distribution or relationship between features.
-    Modeling: These nodes provide different modeling algorithms for different types of problems.
+4. Modeling: These nodes provide different modeling algorithms for different types of problems.
-    Outputs: These nodes are helpful in understanding your data and model.
+5. Outputs: These nodes are helpful in understanding your data and model.
 You can display results in table format or get a report on evaluation parameters of your model.
-    Export: After processing and modeling, this node will help you export data from the flow editor to your DSX project.
+6. Export: After processing and modeling, this node will help you export data from the flow editor to your Watson Studio project.